"Someone who travels with just one wagon."

 It's hard to talk about solo travel to Ireland without mentioning Dublin.

 Need Dublin travel tips?
-We've put together a handy guide of non-touristy things to do in Dublin.
+We've put together this handy guide of non-touristy things to do in Dublin.

 So, What Are You Waiting For?

-Dont wait to get out there, to discover, experience and enjoy yourself.
-Our tours are the perfect blend of adventure, culture, sightseeing and local experiences.
+Our tours of Ireland are the perfect blend of adventure, culture, sightseeing and local experiences.